Sleek, aggressive, and obviously naked. These naked motorcycles give you that big boy sport bike feels, all while being A2 friendly.

 We here at Bike Matters have reviewed the Suzuki SV650, check it out!

 The green giants have nailed it once again with the Kawasaki Z650, packing an ultimate punch with three new additions this year, Standard, Performance, and Urban, coming equipped with a top box.

-You’ll be pleased to know that the water-cooled, 649cc, eight-valve engine remains untouched, loaded with the energy, performance, and all that spirit of a Kawasaki, whilst still being easy to handle, and again with the help of a restrictor kit, can be an amazing A2 compliant bike.
+You’ll be pleased to know that the water-cooled, 649cc, eight-valve engine remains untouched, loaded with the energy, performance, and all that spirit of a Kawasaki, whilst still being easy to handle.
+And, again with the help of a restrictor kit, this is an amazing A2-compliant bike

 Compared to last year, the Kawasaki signature ‘Sugomi’ styling is more aggressive than ever with its sharp lines, shortened mudguards, and a compact cowl.
 These features certainly allow the Kawasaki to take the limelight when it comes to on-road presence.

-Some may argue that the best TFT dash on two wheels has remained on the bike this year too, meaning you have Bluetooth connectivity through the Kawaski Rideology app, allowing you to check features such as the health of the bike, download machine data, and much more, all from your smartphone.
+Some may argue that the best TFT dash on two wheels has remained on the bike this year too, meaning you have Bluetooth connectivity through the Kawaski Rideology app.
+The app allows you to check features such as the health of the bike, download machine data, and much more, all on your smartphone.

 And don’t fret, the other super-friendly rider aids such as ABS, A&S clutch, and back-link rear suspension for added confidence have all made the cut for 2022.